CAG Recruitment 2021: Apply for 10811 Auditor, Accountant posts at cag.gov.in

 Eligibility Criteria:

 Candidates must have a graduation degree from any recognised Board/University/Institute or equivalent.

 The minimum age limit to apply for the posts is 18 years and the upper age limit is 27 years.
-Age relaxation applicable to candidates falling under the category.
+Age relaxation is applicable to candidates falling under specified reserved categories.

 For more details, candidates are advised to visit the official website here.